typelevel/doobie/modules/docs/src/main/mdoc/docs/13-Unit-Testing.md

 The `doobie-weaver` add-on provides a mix-in trait what we can add to any effectful test Suite.
 The `check` function takes an implicit `Transactor[F]` parameter.
-Since Weaver has its own way to manage shared resources, it is convenient to use that to allocate the transcator.
+Since Weaver has its own way to manage shared resources, it is convenient to use that to allocate the transactor.

 ```scala mdoc:silent
 import _root_.weaver._